Sell my car

-How to sell your car with carwow
+How to sell a car with carwow

-How much can get for your car depends on a number of factors.
+How much you can get for your car depends on a number of factors.
 The make and model are probably the most important - some brands and cars are more desirable than others, therefore they hold on to more of their value and command a higher price.

-Your car's age and mileage will also have a big affect on how much you can sell your car for.
+Your car's age and mileage will also have a big effect on how much you can sell your car for.
 The older the car and the higher the mileage, generally the lower the valuation.

 Equally important is your car's condition - scuffed alloy wheels and bumps and scratches will lower the value of your car, because we’ll need to sort them before we move it on again.